jamesa9283/ExeterMathsNotes/README.md

 [here](https://github.com/jamesa9283/ExeterMathsNotes/blob/main/Y1/ECM1905-AdCalc/0CompletedAdCalcNotes.pdf)

 ## Year II
-Here's selected notes from Second Year:
+Here's selected notes from second year:

 ### T1
 Most of these will be refactored at some point